-College: San Diego State University
+- College: San Diego State University

 Robert A. Kotick

-College: University of Michigan
+- College: University of Michigan

 Longtime Activision Blizzard CEO Robert A. Kotick has served at the company’s helm since 1991.
-His alma mater is the University of Michigan, but he serves on the boards of both the Center for Early Childhood Education and Harvard Westlake School.
-Under Kotick’s tenure, Activision Blizzard has developed hit franchises such as “Call of Duty,” “Candy Crush” and “World of Warcraft.”
-His efforts have earned him a net worth of $7 billion.
+His alma mater is the University of Michigan, but he serves on the boards of both The Center for Early Education and the Harvard-Westlake School.

 Richard K. Templeton

-College: Union College
+- College: Union College

-Richard Templeton is the boss of Texas Instruments, and he’s been with the company since 1980 after earning his bachelor’s degree from Union College in Schenectady, N.Y.
+Richard Templeton is the boss of Texas Instruments, and he’s been with the company since 1980 after earning his bachelor’s degree from Union College in Schenectady, New York.
 In his private life, he’s a major player in advancing education, including his push to improve access to STEM (science, technology, engineering and math) education.
 Under his stewardship, Texas Instruments has given $150 million to the cause.

-College: Brown University
+- College: Brown University

-College: Smith College and the University of Pennsylvania
+- College: Smith College and the University of Pennsylvania

-The CEO of defense giant General Dynamics, Phebe Novakovic earned her undergraduate degree from Smith College in Northampton, Mass., and then, like so many of her contemporaries, earned an MBA from the University of Pennsylvania’s Wharton School.
+The CEO of defense giant General Dynamics, Phebe Novakovic earned her undergraduate degree from Smith College in Northampton, Massachusetts.
+Then, like so many of her contemporaries, she earned an MBA from the University of Pennsylvania’s Wharton School.

-College: Polytechnic Institute of NYU and Columbia University
+- College: Polytechnic Institute of NYU and Columbia University

 She went on to earn her master’s degree in mechanical engineering at Ivy League school Columbia and joined Xerox via an internship that paid for part of her schooling.
-She left Xerox in 2017 and now is the executive chairman of Amsterdam-based VEON.
+She left Xerox in 2017 and now is the executive chairperson and CEO of Amsterdam-based VEON.

-College: University of Colorado
+- College: University of Colorado

 In 2017, Michael Wirth was named CEO of Chevron after the departure of longtime leader John Watson.
 Wirth earned a bachelor’s degree in chemical engineering from the University of Colorado in 1982.
 That same year, he joined the energy giant as a design engineer.

 Darren W. Woods

-College: Texas A&M and Northwestern University
+- College: Texas A&M University and Northwestern University

-He joined the retailer in 2014 after gaining more than 30 years of experience with retailers and other companies around the world.
+He joined the retailer in 2014, after gaining more than 30 years of experience with retailers and other companies around the world.
 Before that, he earned a bachelor’s degree from UCLA in 1981 and also went to the university’s Anderson School of Management.
-Cornell’s net worth is unknown.